 This is not unusual.
 GFSI-aligned schemes like SQF Edition 10 and BRCGS have dramatically raised the bar on supplier verification and approved supplier programs, which is good.
 What the schemes did not do is standardize how that evidence is delivered upstream.
 So every plant is doing the same normalization work, in a slightly different way, with spreadsheets that one person maintains and nobody backs up.

 FDA FSMA 204, the Food Traceability Rule with compliance dates extended to July 2028, is going to make this worse before it gets better.
 Key Data Elements and Critical Tracking Events are going to flow from suppliers in whatever format suppliers choose to send them.
+And the stakes are not abstract.
+One operator I spoke with supplies one of the largest employers in North America.
+Losing that account over a traceability gap is not a risk anyone can afford.
 Plants that do not solve the translation layer are going to drown.
 Plants that solve it are going to win audits, win insurance premiums, and win the ability to onboard new SKUs twice as fast.

 The Health and Safety Executive in the UK has studied this extensively and found that poor shift handover has been a contributing factor in major industrial incidents, including Piper Alpha and Texas City.
 In food, the consequences are usually less dramatic but just as costly.
 A sanitation step that was started but not verified.
 A hold that was placed but not escalated.
 A corrective action that was opened, and then, in the fog of a 12-hour shift change, quietly closed without follow-through.

-When signal dies at shift change, the cost shows up three days later as a customer complaint, a product hold, or a deviation that nobody can trace back to its origin.
-That is not a supervision failure.
-That is a design failure.
+When signal gets lost at shift change, the cost shows up three days later as a customer complaint, a product hold, or a deviation nobody can trace.
+The operators I met are not short on supervision.
+They are short on a design that carries the context for them.

 Three Frontline Scenes That Are Happening in Your Plant This Week